Suhan23577/My-repo-SLE777/README.md

         main = "Tree Circumference in 2020 (End)", ylab = "Circumference (cm)", col = "lavender")

-9. Mean growth over last 10 years at each site growth_data$growth_2010_2020 <- growth_data$Circumf_2020_cm - growth_data$Circumf_2010_cm
+9. Mean growth over last 10 years at each site-

+growth_data$growth_2010_2020 <- growth_data$Circumf_2020_cm - growth_data$Circumf_2010_cm
 aggregate(growth_2010_2020 ~ Site, data = growth_data, mean)

-10. t-test: is 10-year growth different between sites t.test(growth_2010_2020 ~ Site, data = growth_data)
+10. t-test: is 10-year growth different between sites-

+t.test(growth_2010_2020 ~ Site, data = growth_data)

 # Purpose of each script

-#
+The 00_setup.R script gets the environment ready by making the files it needs, checking for packages, and setting up functions that will be useful.
+This script is called 01_part1_gene_expression.
+R reads the gene expression file, writes the gene identifiers as row names, finds the ten genes with the highest mean expression values, counts the genes whose mean expression value is less than 10, and makes a plot of those mean expression values.
+The code for 02_part1_growth_analysis.
+The tree growth data is imported into R, column names are listed, and the mean and standard deviation for circumference are found at both sites (the beginning and end of the study).
+Boxplots are made to show how growth has changed at each site, the mean 10-year growth is found, and a t-test is used to compare growth between the control and treatment sites.